lowRISC/opentitan/doc/security/specs/identities_and_root_keys/_index.md

     <td>64</td>
     <td>
 Individual device identification number.
 Assigned by the Silicon Creator.
-For example, the wafer lot number and die’s X,Y coordinates may be encoded here to simplify manufacturing tracking.
+For example, the wafer lot number and die's X,Y coordinates may be encoded here to simplify manufacturing tracking.
 Another option is to use a non cryptographic hash function with collision checks to guarantee global uniqueness.
     </td>